liip/LiipImagineBundle/Resources/doc/configuration.md

     default: filesystem (which means the standard filesystem loader is used)

+ - `controller`
- - `controller_action` - name of the controller action to use in the route loader
+         - `filter_action` - name of the controller action to use in the route loader

             default: liip_imagine.controller:filterAction

+        - `runtime_config_action` - name of the controller action to use in the route loader for runtimeconfig images

+            default: liip_imagine.controller:runtimeConfigAction

  - `driver` - one of the three drivers: `gd`, `imagick`, `gmagick`